- North Dakota maintains a list of eligible surplus lines insurers (see Other Comments section #1).

 Company Type: Surplus Lines Insurer

-- A North Dakota surplus lines producer must provide a report and an affidavit that he has performed a diligent search of the admitted market for placing the surplus lines insurance within 60 days after the effective date of a surplus lines policy.
+- A North Dakota surplus lines producer must provide a report and an affidavit that he has performed a diligent search of the admitted market for placing the surplus lines insurance no later than March first, June first, September first, and December first for the preceding quarter’s placements.

 - North Dakota allows a North Dakota domestic insurer to be designated a domestic surplus lines insurer if:• The insurer possesses policyholders’ surplus of at least $15 million;• The designation is in compliance with a resolution of the insurer’s Board of Directors; and• The commissioner has provided written approval of the designation.Domestic surplus lines insurers are subject to compliance with all financial examination and solvency requirements that apply to domestic insurers regarding examinations and reports.